 With Model 3, we test the threat mechanism.
 In line with conflict theory, we find that people who experienced an increase in feelings of ethnic threat are more likely to have switched to the PVV (b=0.268, se=0.058; Model 3, Table 2).
 With one unit increase in ethnic threat, the odds for a single individual to vote for the PVV increase by 31% (exp(0.268)).
 Increased positive contact with non-western minorities is not significantly related to PVV-voting (Model 4, Table 2) and thus also does not suppress the threat mechanism.
 Including ethnic threat and contact into our explanatory model simultaneously does not substantially alter the estimates of exposure to asylum seekers (estimates referring to exposure are almost identical across Model 2 and Model 5).
 Neither increased threat nor contact is more common among residents who experienced increased exposure to asylum seekers than among residents who did not experience an increase in exposure to asylum seekers.
-There was a significant difference in changes in contact for voters who did not experience an inflow of refugees (M=0.296, SD= 2.164) and voters who did (M= -0.198, SD= 2.190); t(129.37)= 2.285, p= 0.024 but in the opposite direction as expected.
-There was no significant difference in changes in threat for voters who did not experience an inflow of refugees (M= 0.170, SD= 1.113) and voters who did (M= 0.108, SD= 1.170); t(127.89)= 0.534, p= 0.594.
+There was a significant difference in changes in contact for voters who did not experience an inflow of asylum seekers (M=0.296, SD= 2.164) and voters who did (M= -0.198, SD= 2.190); t(129.37)= 2.285, p= 0.024 but in the opposite direction as expected.
+There was no significant difference in changes in threat for voters who did not experience an inflow of asylum seekers (M= 0.170, SD= 1.113) and voters who did (M= 0.108, SD= 1.170); t(127.89)= 0.534, p= 0.594.
 T-tests performed on fixed-effects sample.
 Thus, notwithstanding that heightened perceptions of ethnic threat are an important explanatory factor for changes in PVV support, we therefore refute both hypotheses 2 and 3.

 The results of our hybrid models are summarized in Table 3.
 Results referring to the main variables of interest – exposure to asylum seekers – led to identical conclusions as described above, even though the estimates are smaller than the estimates produced by the fixed effects models, as expected (Allison 2009).
 A change in total exposure to asylum seekers is significantly (p<0.10, two-tailed) related to the odds to vote for the PVV: with each unit increase in the total exposure to asylum seekers the odds to vote for the PVV increases slightly by 0.1% (Model 1).
-Holding all covariates at their mean, for female voters who did not experience an inflow of refugees the probability to vote for the PVV after the crisis was 13.4%, for female voters who experienced an inflow of 100 refugees per 1,000 neighbourhood residents the probability was 15.1%.
-For their male counterparts the estimated probabilities are 21.6% and 24.1%, respectively (predicted probabilities based on estimates as summarized in Table 3 Model 1).
+Holding all covariates at their mean, for female voters who did not experience an inflow of asylum seekers the probability to vote for the PVV after the crisis was 13.4%, for female voters who experienced an inflow of 100 asylum seekers per 1,000 neighbourhood residents the probability was 15.1%.
+For their male counterparts the estimated probabilities are 21.6% and 24.1%, respectively (predicted probabilities based on estimates as summarized in Table 3, Model 1).
 The impact of increased exposure (change in probabilities of 1.7% for women and 2.5% for men) is substantial in comparison to the general trend in increased support for ‘non-treated’ voters; increased probabilities of 2.7% for women and 4.0% for men.